KristinaSemenchikova/battle/README.md

 In order to run app you have to do following steps

-## Installing dependecies and running the app
+## Installing dependencies and running the app

 Client: